 While the manufacturing process of soy lecithin theoretically removes all soy proteins leaving a product that is hypoallergenic, the reality is something else.

-My opinion is that yes, it is wise to avoid commercial soy lecithin due to the dangerous solvents and GMO soy used to produce it.
+It is wise to avoid commercial soy lecithin due to the dangerous solvents and GMO soy that are the inputs to produce it.
+(3)

 For those avoiding soy due to hormonal issues such as low thyroid or breast cancer, the good news is that soy lecithin won’t contribute to the problem.

-Lecithin remains a popular supplement choice for the health conscious, but is it really necessary or even a good idea?
+Lecithin supplements available in pills, powder, and liquid remain popular for the health-conscious.
+But, are they really necessary or even a good idea?

-The marketing of lecithin as a supplement is typically due to a misguided fear of fat within the context of a lowfat, low cholesterol diet.
-Instead of using a lecithin supplement, particularly one derived from pesticide and hexane tainted sludge from GMO soy oil to indulge fat phobia, it is better to obtain lecithin via a traditional diet containing ample quantities of Nature’s Perfect Food: eggs.
+The marketing of lecithin as a supplement is typically due to a misguided fear of fat within the context of a low-fat, low cholesterol diet.

-And, make sure to eat those yolks and never just the whites.
-Rich, nutritious, brain building egg yolks are comprised of 30% lecithin!
+And, make sure to eat those yolks and never just the egg whites.
+Rich, nutritious, brain-building egg yolks contain 30% lecithin!